awsdocs/amazon-ecs-developer-guide/doc_source/cloudwatch-metrics.md

 If this task is performing CPU\-intensive work during a period and using all 2,048 of the available CPU units and 512 MiB of memory, the service reports 400% CPU utilization and 50% memory utilization\.
 If the task is idle and using 128 CPU units and 128 MiB of memory, the service reports 25% CPU utilization and 12\.5% memory utilization\.

+**Note**
-Note: In the example above, the CPU utilization will go above 100% only when the CPU units are configured in the container definition\.
-In case of the CPU units being defined at the task level, the utilization will have a ceiling at the configured task limits and not go above 100%\.
+In this example, the CPU utilization will only go above 100% when the CPU units are defined at the container level\.
+If you define CPU units at the task level, the utilization will not go above the defined task\-level limit\.

 ## Service `RUNNING` task count<a name="cw_running_task_count"></a>